mocharil/risara/LLAMA_SETUP.md

 npm run dev

 # 3. Check the console logs
-# You should see: ✅ Using GEMINI_CREDS_JSON from environment variable
+# You should see: ✅ Using LLAMA_CREDS_JSON from environment variable
-# Or: ✅ Using GEMINI_CREDS_PATH from file: skilled-compass.json
+# Or: ✅ Using LLAMA_CREDS_PATH from file: skilled-compass.json
 ```

 ### Vercel Deployment